smilladion/game-creator/CONTRIBUTING.md

 If the result of checkSolution is positive, the app will handle the behaviour.
 If it is incorrect, you should make a toast as shown above, to let the user know it was incorrect.

 The most important thing here is to call setSolved(true) when the user has answered correctly.
+This notifies the fragment handling the game that the current stage has been solved, and startes the next stage.
 If you don't want to make a separate checkSolution function to handle it like in this example, you can also do it directly in getDisplayView.

 ### What then?
 You have created your component, you have removed any print statements from your code, and made it look nice and clean.